fm140905/CFDQt/CFD methods.md

 After correcting the neutron cross-sections, we follow the same steps as in fast neutrons to sample the reacting nuclide, and force the interaction to be elastic scattering.

 Next we sample the energy $E$ and scattering angle $\mu$ based on the differential cross-section.
-We used the sampling scheme described in xx.
+We used the sampling scheme described in [5,6].

 #### Update Particle Moving Direction
 Given the initial moving direction is $\vec{v}=(v_x, v_y, v_z)$ and the scattering angle is $\mu$, we want to find after scattering the moving direction $\vec{u}=(u_x,u_y,u_z)$. $\|u\|=\|v\|=1$.
 We first sample an azimuthal angle $\phi$ uniformly: